 Make sure that you only use this technique for the elements that you want to stand out from the rest.
 The largest element will be at the top of the visual hierarchy, but if you make multiple elements large then it ruins the effect by bringing equal attention to every element.

-Increasing the size of your buttons or forms is not a cure all though.
+Increasing the size of your buttons or forms is not a cure-all, though.
 Sometimes it can backfire and actually lower your conversions, but it’s worth a test.

 What is it that connects all of your landing page design elements together?

-It’s not more clutter, lines or other elements.
+It’s not more clutter, lines, or other elements.

-Using whitespace not only helps you organize design elements on your landing pages, but it also can be used to emphasize something important, like your call to action or a product image.
+Using white space not only helps you organize design elements on your landing pages, but it also can be used to emphasize something important, like your call to action or a product image.

-Whitespace also improves the legibility of a page.
-If there’s a bunch of text crammed together on a page with little or no “breathing room” it makes the text difficult to read.
+White space also improves the legibility of a page.
+If there’s a bunch of text crammed together on a page with little or no “breathing room,” it makes the text difficult to read.

 Notice how LinkedIn brings attention to their headlines, the content, and the happy customer logos at the bottom of the page by spacing out the elements on their landing page.
-They also make their copy easier to read by having a bullet style list half way through.
+They also make their copy easier to read by having a bullet-style list halfway through.

 Okay, let’s get serious for a second.
 I thought I was going to make it through an entire post of examples without seeing a single “Submit” button.
 But I guess there always has to be a troublemaker in the room.
 I expected more from you, LinkedIn.

-It’s time to take action.
+Take action.
 Start testing your landing pages and improving the design elements.

 You can only have a really effective landing page when great design and great copy come together to lift conversions through the roof.